 PENN ANTI-VIOLENCE EDUCATORS (PAVE)

 PAVE is a peer education student group that is focused on how to be an active bystander.
 PAVE members are committed students who are trained to facilitate workshops and trainings to their peers about the important role bystanders can play in ending sexual and relationship violence on campus.
-For more information, please contact Katie Chockley at email@example.com.
+For more information, please contact Rae Chaloult at firstname.lastname@example.org.

 To request the PAVE presentation, “Who Are You?
 Being an Active Bystander,” for your graduate or undergraduate student group, please submit a request here.